 Before that I was a school teacher – primary and secondary – and loved it, though teaching is very hard work.
 I also brought up my children alone, and as anyone who’s done it will know – that too is very hard work.

 I’m now a full time writer (far less stressful) and live on the edge of Reading, Berkshire.
-I married Mr B and we are living happily ever after, with eight adult children between us (none of whom actually reside with us), a large Golden Doodle dog, two Burmese cats, and three chickens.
+I married Mr B and we are living happily ever after, with eight adult children between us (none of whom actually reside with us), a large Golden Doodle dog, a small Cockerpoo dog, one Burmese cat, and four chickens.
 We have lots of family gatherings and I seem to spend a great buy phentermine now deal of my time cooking feasts and making up beds.

 I have a little room of my own for writing, and my desk overlooks the garden which is always alive with birds and squirrels – and the chickens pecking away in their pen.
 When I’m not writing or out and about doing author visits and research trips, I read a huge amount – both non-fiction for research and general interest, and good fiction that gives me plenty to aspire to.
 The number of books I own and buy is a constant worry to Mr B.

-I do all my thinking when walking the dog twice a day.
+I do all my thinking when walking the dogs every morning.
 We live beside some lovely fields and woods, so I can pretend I’m back in Dorset.
 I try to persuade myself that the roar of the M4 in the distance is actually the sea pounding the shores near Weymouth, and there are even seagulls sometimes.